-One characteristic of VAWG is that it knows no social or economic boundaries: gender-based violence is a reality in both developing and developed countries, affecting women of all socio-economic backgrounds.
+One characteristic of VAWG is that it knows no social or economic boundaries: this issue needs to be addressed in both developing and developed countries, and affects women of all socio-economic backgrounds.

 - Social Norms.
-Norms related to male authority, acceptance of wife beating, and female obedience affect the overall level of abuse in different settings.
+Norms related to male authority, acceptance of wife beating, and female obedience are linked to the overall level of abuse in different settings.
 The expectations that society places on men play a key role.
-Men who fail to provide for their family’s financial needs, for instance, tend to be socially sanctioned and may try to exert power over women and children in frustration, or to prove their manhood.
+Men who fail to provide for their family’s financial needs, for instance, tend to be socially sanctioned, and may try to exert power over women and children in frustration, or to prove their manhood.

 - Exposure to Violence in Childhood.
 Exposure to violence in childhood is a contributing cause of violence later in life.
 Boys who are subjected to harsh physical punishment, who are physically abused themselves, or who witness their mothers being beaten are more likely to abuse their partners later in life.
 For example, men who witnessed violence against their mothers growing up are approximately 2.5 times likelier to commit violence against a female partner.